 Most businesses have IT policies covering a few common areas:

-It’s a good idea to create several policies rather cramming everything into one big IT and computer policy.
+It’s a good idea to create several policies rather cramming everything into one big IT policy.
 Each should be a usable document which staff can read, understand and put into practice.

-Build support for a new IT policy by involving everyone who might be affected.
-You could hold a meeting about the policy, or invite comments on a first draft.
+You could start by holding a meeting about the policy, or inviting comments on a first draft.

-Make sure each IT policy reflects how your business processes actually work.
+Make sure each IT policy reflects how your business actually operates.
 Preparing formal policies can be a good opportunity to review whether you should change how you do things.

 There’s no point, for instance, in creating a super-cautious security policy if your staff are likely to circumvent or ignore it in order to do their jobs.
 In this case, your goal should be to build a secure environment without being overly restrictive.